MauroSola/Excel-Project-Data-Analytics/Salary_Dashboard/README_Salary_Dashboard.md

 ### Data Jobs Dataset

 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset was accessed via Luke's Excel course.
 It includes detailed information on:

 - **👨‍💼 Job titles**
 - **💰 Salaries**